cling-com/cling-sync/README.md

 - A 32 byte **User Key Salt** that is used in the Key Derivation Function (KDF) to derive an encryption key to encrypt/decrypt the KEK.

-Both of these values are not strictly secret - the passphrase is still needed to decrypt the KEK.
+All of these values are not strictly secret - without the passphrase, data cannot be decrypted.

 ### Algorithms Used